You are going to sign out in

 The curriculum aims to achieve the following objectives:

 1. Hands-On Creation: Through hands-on activities, students will experiment with different art materials, such as paints, pastels, clay, as well as other 3-D materials.
-They’ll create their own artworks, developing skills in drawing, painting, mixed media, and other techniques.
-Process as well as completion will be emphasized.
+They’ll create their own artworks, developing skills in drawing, painting, and mixed media.
+Process and effort will be mainly emphasized.

-6. Art History: Students will be introduced to famous artists, art movements, and historical contexts.
-Students will learn the cultural significance of art throughout history from a Biblical worldview.
+5. Art History: Students will briefly be introduced to other artists (present and future), art movements, and historical contexts.
 A very small amount of time will be given to Art Appreciation and Art History for the Elementary grades.

-7. Discovery, Exploration, Observation, Thinking, Creating, Rigor, Fun!: These are not just words.
+6. Discovery, Exploration, Observation, Thinking, Creating, Rigor, Fun!: These are not just words.
 It is my aim to guide students to discover, explore, think deeply, observe, create, and to work hard.
-It is my hope that these God-given abilities would be strengthened in a loving, caring, structured, fun, and supportive environment where the students are not afraid to take risks and ask questions.
+It is my hope that these God-given abilities will be strengthened in a loving, caring, structured, fun, and supportive environment where the students are not afraid to take risks and ask questions.

 Payment(s):

-Your yearly $80 supply fee covers all the in-class items like painting paper, paint, clay, pastels, sharpies, special art supplies, consumables, paint trays, crafting supplies, etc.
+The $80 supply fee covers all the in-class items like painting paper, canvases, paint, clay, pastels, sharpies, special art supplies, consumables, paint trays, crafting supplies, etc.

 Fees for dropping this course after the beginning of the year are as follows: